History of the Program

 The Asian American Cultural Center Satoda Scholars Program awards research grants to undergraduate, graduate, and professional school students to conduct original research related to the mass forced removal and incarceration of Japanese Americans during World War II and/or Incarceration Studies more broadly.

-Satoda Scholars selected in 2020 will serve as the fourth cohort and are each awarded $500 in research funding.
+Satoda Scholars selected in 2021 will serve as the fifth cohort and are each awarded $500 in research funding.
 Yale undergraduate, graduate, and professional school students are eligible.
 The following are project titles of past Satoda Scholars: